RRResident/ES6-plus-features/ES6.md

 }
 ```

-The first two arguments passed to this function would be referenced as `a` and `b`, whilst any numner of additional arguments would be accessible as an array referenced as `restOfArgs`.
+The first two arguments passed to this function would be referenced as `a` and `b`, whilst any number of additional arguments would be accessible as an array referenced as `restOfArgs`.

 ## Spread operator !!